wix-incubator/erb/composer/wnp-bootstrap-composer/README.md

    - env - object, containing overrides for environment variables to be used within app.
    - disable - array with parts that can be switched off.
 Mostly intended for development/testing whereas you might want to run app without cluster (for debugging).
 Available values:
     - runner - runner  - this will only disable custom `runner` and use default one;
-    - express - express app composer - this will only disable custom `composers.mainExpress` and use default one;
-    - management - management app composer - this will only disable custom `composers.managementExpress` and use default one;

 ** Note: ** parts to disable can also be controlled via `WIX_BOOT_DISABLE_MODULES` environment variable where values can be same as for `opts.disable` as a comma-separated list, ex 'runner, express';